 The proposed change is to allow a SPID to be deleted if it is listed as the Old SP on an active-like SV.
 This change would not affect functionality in the NPAC (ability to port, PTO) as this decommissioned SPID does not own any codes, pooled blocks, or SVs.
 Yet, it would prevent the incorrect usage/reference of this decommissioned SPID when creating new SVs.

 There are both a short-term solution and a long-term solution to this “inactive” SPID delete scenario where the only data that exists for this decommissioned SPID are the active-like SVs where they are the Old SP value.
-In the description below, the decommissioned SPID is 1111, and the newer/current SPID for the Service Provider is 2222:
+In the description below, the decommissioned SPID is 1111, and a temporary placeholder SPID (not used by any Service Provider in that region) is 2222:

-Short-term – Execute a script during the maintenance window that performs a work-around for the current requirements functionality.
+Short-term – Execute a script during the maintenance window (or a pre-defined and agreed-upon window while the system is up and running) that performs a work-around for the current requirements functionality.
 At a high-level, this would involve the following:

 Clean-up any pending SVs that list 1111 as the new SP.